 Royal Dutch Shell has been operating in the tar sands since 1956 and is now one of the largest players in the industry, producing approximately 276,000 barrels per day or roughly 20% of total exports from Alberta.
 Shell has put forth applications to expand its capacity through new mines and in situ projects, to a projected 770,000 barrel per day capacity.
-However, strong community resistance to Shell has damaged their reputation with both shareholders and the public.
+However, strong community resistance to Shell has damaged its reputation with both shareholders and the public.
 Indeed, Shell has been named in five lawsuits related to tar sands developments and has faced shareholder resolutions demanding greater clarity over the risk of tar sands investments.

-- In November UKTSN joined our friends and allies in blockading a tar sands lobbying event featuring Shell’s chief financial officer
+- In November 2012 UKTSN joined our friends and allies in blockading a tar sands lobbying event featuring Shell’s chief financial officer

 - We went to Shell’s 2012 AGM, bringing Indigenous representatives affected by the tar sands (including an ACFN community member) to confront the board.

 - In November 2011 the UK Tar Sands Network served papers to Shell UK executives on behalf of ACFN.